Is Sustainable Tourism Possible? An interview with a cynic.

 Nick: Don’t get me wrong, I certainly don’t want to scare anyone off from traveling.
 It’s just a consideration one has to make before blindly jumping into the authenticity pool.

 To the second point regarding preserving the uniqueness of an experience, when you do “discover” a truly unique place, can you really eschew the internet?
 Stop telling your friends?
 Resist the urge to spew to the world that you found an unknown and incredible local spot?
 Maybe you can, but most can’t.
-Your exposure of the very thing you covet leads to the ruin of what made it coveted in the eyes of the authenticity-seeker.
+Your exposure to the very thing you covet leads to the ruin of what made it coveted in the eyes of the authenticity-seeker.

 Maybe “off the beaten path” and “unique” experiences come from having less of a plan in the first place.
 Maybe it’s personal.
 It’s being willing to take a risk, set out, and not check Yelp or TripAdvisor before going to that restaurant.
 Isn’t that what travel is supposed to be about anyway?
 Trying something unknown?
 If you read over a hundred Yelp reviews, is it even really unknown at that point?
 You may as well get takeout and watch “Chef’s Table” for the thousandth time.